5 Questions to Ask When Choosing a Donor-Advised Fund

 One of the big things propelling the growth of donor-advised funds is how easy and convenient they are to use.
-Many of the larger ones, such as Fidelity Charitable, Schwab Charitable, and Vanguard Charitable (each of which we've profiled), have user-friendly web solutions that make donating and granting easy.
+Many of the larger ones, such as Fidelity Charitable, Schwab Charitable, and Vanguard Charitable, have user-friendly web solutions that make donating and granting easy.
 Donor-advised funds make things easy from a recordkeeping perspective, too, because even if you donate to multiple charities in a calendar year, the fund consolidates the receipts you would file with the IRS into one statement and one deduction amount.

 - source: National Philanthropic Trust

-They're also flexible in terms of the types of assets they will accept: stocks, bonds, and shares of mutual funds, as well as private equity, hedge funds interests, restricted stock, real estate, and even bitcoin.
+They're also flexible in terms of the types of assets they will accept: stocks, bonds, and shares of mutual funds, as well as private equity, hedge funds interests, restricted stock, real estate, and bitcoin.
 And donating appreciated securities in-kind can maximize your charitable impact because capital gains taxes are eliminated, and the donor is allowed to take the tax deduction at market value rather than at the cost basis of the asset.
-(See this article for more on this.)
+(See "Is a Donor-Advised Fund Right for You?" for more.)